 During the three years of the project, SOFIE succeeded in its goal to release our framework code as open source.
 Code versions were released 5 times within 3 years and are accessible through our GitHub repository.
 The code was constantly improved through continuous integration, deployment, and validation processes, to provide the best quality components and tools for anyone interested in using SOFIE solutions.
-Throughout the project SOFIE was dedicated to liaison with other projects and made efforts to reach out to IoT related communities.
+Throughout the project, SOFIE was dedicated to liaison with other projects and made efforts to reach out to IoT related communities.
 SOFIE partners were also active in several standardization bodies, but our most substantial efforts were made through the ETSI Industry Special Group for Private Distributed Ledgers (ISG PDL).
 We made significant contributions to the ETSI PDL-004 draft on Smart Contracts and the ETSI PDL-006 draft on Interoperability and a proposal for including the SMAUG reference implementation in the ETSI PDL-005 Proof of Concepts Framework specification.

-H2020-IOT-2017-3-779984-SOFIE/ D6.9 - Exploitation Strategy and Roadmap Security: Public Date: 23.12.2020 Status: Completed Version: 1.00
+SOFIE H2020-IOT-20 D6.9 - Exploi Security: Public Date: 05.05.2021 Status: Completed Version: 1.10

-During the year 2021, SOFIE consortium partners intend to continue the engagement with the IoT community and to be involved in activities (interaction with relevant technology related social groups) to create more interest to use the SOFIE assets.
-Finally, we will utilize the SOFIE consortia members' networks to generate more interest (through articles, white papers, conference presentations) to use DLTs and Interledger for the "liberation" and governance of the IoT and data silos and pave the way to usage of both open source SOFIE assets as well as the SOFIE commercial assets.
-Additionally, we will continue providing input to standardisation bodies, especially to the ETSI ISG PDL, where the SOFIE results will push further topics such: decentralisation, high-layer interoperability, federation, and openness of IoT and data business platforms.
+During the 2021year, SOFIE consortium partners intend to continue the engagement with the loT community and to be involved in activities (e.g., interaction with relevant technology related social groups) to create more interest to use the SOFIE assets.
+Finally, we will utilize the SOFIE consortium members' networks to generate more interest (through articles, white papers, conference presentations) to use DLTs and Interledger for the "liberation" and governance of the IoT and data silos and pave the way to usage of both open source SOFIE assets as well as the SOFIE commercial assets.
+Additionally, we will continue providing input to standardisation bodies, especially to the ETSI ISG PDL, where the SOFIE results will push further topics such as: decentralisation, high-layer interoperability, federation, and openness of IoT and data business platforms.